joshacross/devtrax/README.md

   ## Tests:
   n/a
   ## Questions:
-  Below are links to my Github page and email in case you would like to contact me or my team-mates have any further questions.
+  Below are links to our Github pages in case you would like to contact any of our team members or have any further questions.

   - Github: <br>[Will](https://github.com/wberry86),<br>
             [Joshua](https://github.com/joshuacross),<br>